tremella/clickable-draggable/README.md

-This is an interface with a draggable circle, a reset button, and a box which the circle will remain inside.
+This is an interface with a draggable circle, a reset button, and a box which the circle will remain inside of.

 This file is bundled with webpack and babel.
 To install, run and use: